 There are fast songs, medium songs and slow songs.
 There are difficult songs and easy songs.
 There are old songs and new songs.
 But what are the best songs for us to sing with our congregations?
 What songs help our congregations to sing with all their hearts and connect with God?

-Here is my philosophy of picking worship songs distilled from 10 years of travelling, writing charts for Praisecharts.com and over 25 years of leading congregations in worship.
+Here is my philosophy of picking great songs for worship distilled from 10 years of traveling, writing charts for Praisecharts.com and over 25 years of leading congregations in worship.

 Great Songs: Learn to pick great songs, not just doable songs.
 Great songs are the ones that you will still love to sing a year from now.
 Different songs have a different ‘shelf life.’
 Some songs you don’t mind singing a few times, but after that you just seem to forget them.
 Generally speaking, a congregation learns between 12-20 songs per year.
 Make them great songs!
 Pick congregationally friendly songs that line up with God’s word!
 Here are my Top 25 Worship Songs for 2017.